anhquan18/robosys2019_security_camera_ros/README.md

 # robosys2019_security_cameara_ros

 ## Description
-Software for security camera with human detection using darknet/yolo and gmail notification.
+Software for security camera with　gmail notification　 human detection using darknet/yolo.
 A small project from Robot System Lecture.

 ## Demo